Muzzy73/foundation/foundation/www/docs/user/manual/en/education/Assessment/index.md

 <!-- add-breadcrumbs -->
 #Assessment

-Every education institute organizes assessment / examination to evaluates progress of their Students.
-In ERPNext, you can manage complete assessment processing for your ERPNext account.
+Every education institute organizes assessment / examination to evaluate progress of their Students.
+In ERPNext, you can manage complete assessment processing through the Assessment Module.

 Following is the order in which you should setup masters in the Assessment module.